beny23/myblog/content/posts/on_weaponisation_of_open_source.md

 - What about a licence that demands you are pro-life/pro-choice?
 - What about a licence that demands you vote Democrat/Republican?

 I think it is quite undesirable to politicise/weaponise open source that way.
-Depending one what kind of organisation that you work with, it might be completely unacceptable and outside the permissions for an engineer to agree to these kind of contracts.
+Depending on what kind of organisation that you work with, it might be completely unacceptable and outside the permissions for an engineer to agree to these kind of contracts.
 I can't imagine that a government agency would want to discover that the software their using is mandating some kind of political stance.